AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 You can use AEM Forms Output service to combine a template (XFA or PDF) with customer data to generate documents in PDF, PS, PCL, and ZPL formats.

-In comparison to on-premise envionment,  the Cloud Service provides additional benefits of auto-scaling and cost effectiveness.
+In comparison to on-premise environment,  the Cloud Service provides additional benefits of auto-scaling and cost effectiveness.

 <!--**Where is data processed?**